-You will also be required to upload a curriculum vitae, list of publications, a statement of research interests and a supporting statement.
+You will be required to upload a curriculum vitae, list of publications, a statement of research interests and a supporting statement.
 The supporting statement must explain how you meet each of the selection criteria for the post using examples of your skills and experience.
 This may include experience gained in employment, education, or during career breaks (such as time out to care for dependants).

-Please upload all documents as PDF files with your name and the document type in the filename, quoting vacancy reference 161161.
+Please upload all documents as PDF files with your name and the document type in the filename, quoting vacancy reference 169173.

-Applicants should ask their referees to send their letters of reference DIRECTLY to by the closing date (a letter by email is sufficient) quoting the vacancy reference 161161.
+Applicants should also ask two referees to send their letters of reference DIRECTLY to the Recruitment Coordinator, email: reference@maths.ox.ac.uk.
+Tel: 01865273525 by the closing date quoting the vacancy reference 169173.